chrkrogh/KinDrape/Code with improved efficiency/README.md

 in Step 1.
 The new additions are implemented in a new auxiliary function, MoldCircIntersecFun.

-Also, the PreShear angle has been included in the initial guess for the first cell in arm 1 and 3 in Step 2 (l.
-20), which adds robustness for high values of pre-shear angles.
+Also, the PreShear angle has been included in the initial guess for the first cell in arm 1 and 3 in Step 2 (1st line in the i-loop in Step 2), which adds robustness for high values of pre-shear angles.

+Regarding KinDrape_eff_NR.m:
+In this version the location of nodes for the generator cells in Step 2 is transformed into an optimization problem in one variable which can be solved with a Newton-Raphson solver.
+The design variable (CellAng) is the angle of cell edge 1-4.
+In the objective function (Step2Obj) vertex #4 is first located using this angle and afterwards vertex #3 can be located analogous to the procedure in Step 3.

 ## Brief overview of input and output
 Input parameters to KinDrape: